dribnif/tt/README.rst

 tt -- A command-line based time tracker
 =======================================

-``tt`` is a small stateful command line time-tracking application implemented in python.
+``tt`` is a small stateful command line time-tracking application implemented in Python.
 Simple basic usage looks like this::

     $ tt start my-project 14:15